NiallPierce/Battleship/README.md

 # Battleships Game

 This is my take on the classic Battleships game.
-Placing your ships on a 10x10 grid a taking turns against the AI to see how can sink the other players ship by guessing their locations faster.
+Placing your ships on a 10x10 grid and taking turns against the AI to see who can sink the other players ship by guessing their locations faster.

 ## How to Play
 1. **Setup**: